Trying to Heal from a Bad Church Experience?

 What you should NEVER do after leaving a controlling religious community

-Why traditional therapy often isn't enough to heal from religious trauma
+Why traditional talk therapy often isn't enough to heal from religious wounds

 Hi, I’m Elizabeth.
 I’m a spiritual abuse survivor with a Master’s in Divinity and over 12 years of ministry experience who helps people move forward from damaging religious experiences.
-I am a biracial, tenderhearted healer who actively wrestles with deep questions and explores the nuances, mysteries, and beauties of life.
+I am a biracial, tenderhearted healer who actively wrestles with deep questions and explores the beauties and possibilities of life.

 Privacy Policy